In the last chapter, we gave each

 method,

 after parsing the HTML but before doing layout.
+With the

 style

-information stored on each element, the
+information stored on each element, the browser can

-browser can consult it for styling information:
+consult it for styling information during paint:

 class BlockLayout: